joshnuss/tonys-apizza/README.md

 In the real world, you might want to add a few more things:

 - Authentication of cashiers
-- Support multiple readers and stations
+- Support for multiple readers and stations
 - Support for tipping
 - Support for cash and cash drawers
 - Receipt printing and integration with thermal printer
-- Barcode scanner
+- A barcode scanner
-- Ability to refund
+- Ability to issue a refund

 ## License